donovanh/zelda/README.md

 # CSS Zelda intro

 A homage to my favourite game ever.
-This is created using no images.
-It is created and animated purely using CSS.
+This is created and animated using CSS & HTML.

 Best viewed in a recent Chrome, Safari, or Firefox, as it makes use of some fancy CSS stuff.